 The Keurig K-Mini is extremely simple and convenient to use.
 Just pour 6 to 12 ounces of water into the non-removable tank, insert the K-cup, and press the machine's single, large button to start the cycle.
 We haven't found a coffee maker that's easier to use.
 It's also the smallest and lightest of the bunch, making it great for compact spaces like college dorms or apartments.
 Given its unintrusive design, this machine can easily be stored after every use rather than left on the countertop permanently.
 This machine is also available in seven fun colors.
 Best of all, it won't break the bank.

 The K-Mini's simplicity might be a drawback for anyone who enjoys customizing their caffeine.
 Most Keurig machines let you select your cup size with the touch of a button.
 With this machine, you must decide how much water to pour into the 12-ounce tank.
-We aren't overly impressed with the quality of the coffee produced.
+We aren't overly impressed with the quality of the coffee produced in our tests.
 It is often watery and weak.
-This machine also splashes quite often, and the machine's light colors do little to conceal the mess.
-Though it's easy to wipe down the machine, we have to do so after almost every use.
+For those looking for more consistent performance out of their coffee, an alternative we like is the Keurig K-Classic.
+While this machine offers little to no customization, it provides a straightforward, respectable cup of coffee.
+The K-Mini also splashes quite often, and the machine's light colors do little to conceal the mess.
+Though we found the machine easy to wipe down in our tests, we had to do so after almost every use.
 Otherwise, this is a quick and easy way to get a caffeine jolt.
-For those looking for more consistent performance out of their coffee, an alternative we like is the Keurig K-Classic.
-While there is little to no customization on this machine, it provides a straightforward, respectable cup of coffee.

 The Keurig K-Cafe provides the convenience of traditional Keurig coffee makers while offering specialty drinks like lattes, cappuccinos, and iced coffee.
 The K-Cafe makes this possible with pre-programmed settings, an espresso shot option, and a frother.
 It's the only Keurig we tested that includes this feature, and our mornings feel a lot more luxurious when topping our coffees with roughly two inches of foam.
 Even if you opt for black coffee, you can customize it by choosing your brew strength, water temperature, and cup size.
 The K-Cafe brewed some of the best-tasting coffee in the Keurig test, keeping a consistent temperature throughout the process.
 The brewer is straightforward and pleasant to use, with a large 60-ounce reservoir that is easy to refill and replace.

 That spacious reservoir comes at a price, though.
 The brewer has a large footprint and is on the heavy side, making it a tough fit for small spaces.
-The K-Cafe is also not great at pouring you the right amount of coffee consistently.
+If counter space is limited, an alternative worth looking at for its compact size is the Keurig K-Slim.
+The K-Cafe also struggles to consistently pour the right amount of coffee.
 Its cup sizes varied more than the other Keurigs in the test.
 And while we love the experience of creating specialty drinks with this brewer, we weren't impressed with its espresso.
 It tasted more like concentrated coffee rather than a proper shot.
-If you want to sacrifice some coffee quality to make a relatively simple latte though, this machine could be right for you.
-If counter space is limited, an alternative worth looking at for its compact size is the Keurig K-Slim.
+If you're not picky, though, and you're just hoping for an easy latte at home, this machine could be right for you.

 Compare Products

 We dedicated weeks and a mountain of K-cups to determine which Keurig stood out.
 Before we took our first sip, we laid out an in-depth plan to analyze each product.
-After researching every model on the market, we purchased the most appealing options at full price to maximize our objectivity.
+We purchased the most appealing options at full price to maximize our objectivity.
 Then we put each of these brewers through a series of comprehensive tests.
 These results represent hours of analyzing each brewer to the fullest.

 Our Keurig coffee maker test focuses on four rating metrics: